 - You won't get repeat business

-- Your income is dependent on the seller paying you your commission
+- Your passive income is dependent on the seller paying you your commission

-- You're in competition with all other affiliates for sales
+- You compete with all other affiliates for sales

 The question is… Do you want to be one influencer or the seller who has hundreds of influencers sending visitors to their site, advertising their products?

-With dropshipping you own the store, you are not just a marketer but a business owner.
-That's a far more advantageous position for long term success.
+While affiliate marketing only slightly involves you with a company or manufacturer, dropshipping brings you deeper into the commerce industry.
+With dropshipping, you own the store.
+You are not just a marketer, but a business owner.
+That's a far more advantageous position for long-term success.

-When I started my first dropshipping store and when I speak to our users the overwhelming reason we're on this journey is to create a sustainable business for our families to have the lives we all want.
+When I started my first dropshipping store and I spoke to our users, there was only one overwhelming reason for it.
+We're on this journey to create a sustainable business for our families to have the lives we all want.

 If affiliate marketing is the “get rich quick” way to make money online, then dropshipping is the “steady investment”.